sri-pujitha/SQL-Query-Analyzer-Optimization-Advisor/README.md

 ## Why this project

-Most portfolio projects are CRUD apps.
-This one demonstrates something rarer and more senior: understanding *how a database actually executes a query*, not just how to write one.
+I wanted to build a project that helps understand how a database executes a SQL query and how query performance can be improved.
+MySQL provides execution plans through EXPLAIN FORMAT=JSON, but the output can be difficult to read.
+This project parses that output and identifies common performance issues.

 It combines:

-- Parsing and normalizing a semi-structured, version-dependent JSON format
-- A rule-based analysis engine (the same category of logic behind real tools like `pt-query-digest` or Postgres's `pganalyze`)
-- A clean API + UI that turns a wall of JSON into something a developer can act on in seconds
+Parsing the JSON execution plan and converting it into a readable tree Rule-based checks for common query performance issues A FastAPI backend and simple frontend for analyzing queries and displaying the results

 ## Architecture